leotard/sendit-astro-template/src/content/pages/privacy.md

   no_index: false
 content_blocks:
   - _bookshop_name: privacy/hero
-    title: Terms & Conditions
+    title: Terms & Conditions - Privacy Policy
   - _bookshop_name: privacy
     terms_and_conditions:
       - heading: Terms And Conditions
         description: >-
+          <h5> Flip Inventory App downloaded from Apple Store</h5>
+          <p>For any downloaded Flip Inventory app through the Apple Store, click the following link to read the Term of Use agreement: <a href="https://www.apple.com/legal/internet-services/itunes/dev/stdeula/">LICENSED APPLICATION END USER LICENSE AGREEMENT</a>.</p>
+          <h5> Flip Inventory App download or used from other distributor other than Apple</h5>
-          <p>By using Flip Inventory, you agree to the terms and conditions listed on this page.</p>
+          <p>By downloading or using Flip Inventory App from any distributor other than Apple, you agree to the terms and conditions listed on this page.</p>
           <p>Flip Inventory may change the terms on this page.
 We will take steps to notify you
           when this occurs, but you are responsible for staying up-to-date with these changes.</p>
           <h5>1.
 Introduction</h5>